nogibjj/Beibei_Du_IDS721_Projet3/README.md

 source "$HOME/.cargo/env"
 cargo new ids721-project3-0322
 ```
+## AWS SageMaker Setup
+1. Sign in to AWS account.

+2. Open the AWS Management Console and navigate to the SageMaker service.

+3. Choose a name for your notebook instance and select an instance type.

+4. Under "IAM role", choose "Create a new role" and select "SageMaker" as the service that will use this role.

+5. Choose the policies that provide the necessary permissions for your use case.

+6. Click on the "Create role" button to create the new IAM role.

+Under "IAM role", choose "Create a new
 ## Process
 #### 1. Getting data from Kaggle:
 - Mavigate to the dataset on Kaggle